alinex/php-server/README.md

   alternative and included template language use (see below).
 The complete base is setup multilingual.

+- **Event Management**

+  A general event management allows to listen and react to specific events on time.

 - **Dictionary**

   An abstract layer for different key-value stores with different supported storage engines like Redis, Memcache, APC, Xcache, Directory, ...\n Each engine can import/export in many formats supports value  manipulation methods and time limits through garbage collection.

   The easy use for different scenarios are provided through the accessors like